Punch and Judy: History

-Punch was extremely popular in Paris and, by the end of the 18th century, he was also playing in Britain's American colonies, where even George Washington bought tickets for a show.
+Punch was extremely popular in Paris and, by the end of the 18th century, he was also playing in Britain's former American colonies, where George Washington, a fan of the show, bought tickets.
 However, marionette productions were expensive and cumbersome to mount and transport, presented in empty halls, the back rooms of taverns, or within large tents at England's yearly agricultural events at Bartholomew Fair and Mayfair.
-In the latter half of the 18th century, marionette companies began to give way to glove-puppet shows, performed from within a narrow, lightweight booth by one puppeteer, usually with an assistant, or "bottler," to gather a crowd and collect money.
+In the latter half of the 18th century, marionette companies began to give way to glove-puppet shows, performed from within a narrow, lightweight booth by one puppeteer, usually with an assistant, or "bottler", to gather a crowd and collect money.
 These shows might travel through country towns or move from corner to corner along busy London streets, giving many performances in a single day.
 The character of Punch adapted to the new format, going from a stringed comedian who might say outrageous things to a more aggressive glove-puppet who could do outrageous—and often violent—things to the other characters.

 The mobile puppet booth of the late 18th- and early 19th-century Punch and Judy glove-puppet show could be easily fitted-up and was originally covered in checked bed ticking or whatever inexpensive cloth might come to hand.
 Later Victorian booths were gaudier affairs, particularly those used for Christmas parties and other indoor performances.
 In the 20th century, however, red-and-white-striped puppet booths became iconic features on the beaches of many English seaside and summer holiday resorts.
-Such striped cloth is the most common covering today, wherever the show might be performed.

 A more substantial change came over time to the show's target audience.
 The show was originally intended for adults, but it changed into primarily a children's entertainment in the late Victorian era.
-Ancient members of the show's cast ceased to be included, such as the Devil and Punch's mistress "Pretty Polly," when they came to be seen as inappropriate for young audiences.
+Ancient members of the show's cast ceased to be included, such as the Devil and Punch's mistress "Pretty Polly", when they came to be seen as inappropriate for young audiences.

 The story changes, but some phrases remain the same for decades or even centuries.
 For example, Punch dispatches his foes each in turn and still squeaks his famous catchphrase: "That's the way to do it!"
-The term "pleased as Punch" is derived from Punch and Judy; specifically, Mr. Punch's characteristic sense of gleeful self-satisfaction.
+The term "pleased as Punch" is derived from Punch and Judy; specifically, Mr Punch's characteristic sense of gleeful self-satisfaction.